Jeff Stambaugh, Dean

 The Dillard Distinguished Professorship of Energy Finance was established in 2014 by the Dillard family to support the energy finance activities in the Dillard College and the region.

 Dr. Robert C. Forrester has been named the first Dillard Distinguished Professor of Energy Finance.
 He received his BBA and MBA from Midwestern State University and his doctorate in finance from Kennesaw State University.
-Prior to entering academia, he was employed in a management position with a Fortune 500 company and later was the owner of several successful companies in the North Texas area, as well as the recipient of the BBB Torch Award for honesty and integrity in business.
+Prior to entering academia, he was employed in a management position with a Fortune 5000 company and later was the owner of several successful companies in the North Texas area, as well as the recipient of the BBB Torch Award for honesty and integrity in business.
 In his first year of teaching, the MSU Student Government Association selected Robert as the Midwestern State University Professor of the Year.
 He was selected as the MSU Dillard College of Business Outstanding Alumni of the Year in 2010.
 In addition, the Dillard College of Business faculty chose Robert for their 2010-2011 Faculty of the Year award.
 Robert serves as the Dillard College of Business chair of the Economics, Finance, and General Business Department.
-He has served as a survey panelist for the Federal Reserve Bank of Dallas since 2007, President of the Red River Best Chevy Dealers Association, past board member of the Clay County Memorial Hospital, past chair of the Clay County Hospital Foundation, co-chair of the Business Advisory Board of Midwestern State University Dillard College of Business Outreach Committee, chairman of the board of Beacon Lighthouse for the Blind, board member for United Regional Health Care System, URHCS Executive Committee, URHCS Finance Audit Committee, as well as many other boards and committees.
+He has served as a survey panelist for the Federal Reserve Bank of Dallas since 2007, President of the Red River Best Chevy Dealers Association, past board member of the Clay County Memorial Hospital, past chair of the Clay County Hospital Foundation, co-chair of the Business Advisory Board of Midwestern State University Dillard College of Business Outreach Committee, and board of Beacon Lighthouse for the Blind as well as many other boards and committees.

 Louis J. and Ramona Rodriguez Distinguished Professorship